Response to Climate Change

-Although, GHG emissions increase with increasing production volume, we are promoting fuel conversion and equipment renewal at manufacturing bases as a countermeasure to scope 1 and 2.
-And we are promoting development of Fuel Efficient Tires as a countermeasure to scope 3, too.
+Although, energy consumption increase with increasing production volume, we are promoting fuel conversion and equipment renewal at manufacturing bases as a countermeasure to scope 1 and 2.

 - **Type of GHG: CO2

-- Scope of reduced GHG emissions: Scope 1 and 2
+- ※Scope of reduced GHG emissions: Scope 1 & 2

 Emissions of ozone-depleting substances (ODS)